Contact Us

 We invite all new first-year, full-time, undergraduate students to the Orientation Programme.
 Attendance is compulsory on all days.

-09h00 Arts, Education and Dentistry
+09h00 Arts & Humanities, Education and Dentistry

 11h00 Economic & Management Sciences, and Natural Sciences

-13h00 Community & Health Sciences, and Law.
+13h00 Community & Health Sciences, and Law

 Kindly arrive at least 90 minutes before your respective session.
 You cannot attend any other session.
 Each welcome session will be followed by the Faculty welcome.
 Orientation then continues until 15h30 for students.
-Separate activities have been arranged for Parents after their Official welcome.

 ORIENTATION WEEK

-Orientation Week kicks off on Monday, 6 after the Rector’s Welcome and runs until Friday, 10 February 2023.
+Orientation Week kicks off on Monday, 3 February 2025 after the Rector’s Welcome and runs until Friday, 7 February 2025

 Orientation starts at 9h00 each day and ends at 15h30 (Tuesday-Friday).

-New full-time first-year students will be assigned to smaller primary groups led by a Peer Facilitator (PF) who will assist and guide their orientation to campus.
-We will share details of the Orientation Programme with students after the Welcome session on Monday.
-We have arranged a dedicated Student Orientation page on iKamva and the UWC Student Orientation 2023Facebook page to access relevant documents and videos (e.g. presentations about your subjects, student support services) which will be accessible even after Orientation Week
+New full-time first-year students will be assigned to smaller primary groups led by a Peer Facilitator (PF) who will assist and guide their orientation around campus during Orientation Week.
+We will share details of the Orientation Programme with students after the Welcome session on the Monday.

 Rebates